GabonCodeWorkingTogether/super-project/README.md

 ## Projet collaborative

- To do : add a ".gitignore"
+ To do : add a file ".gitignore"